brencemoore/AutoClaimAI/README.md

-# PLEASE MAKE YOUR OWN BRANCH

-### Remaining Tasks
-- The following components still need to be implemented or improved:
-	- Creating or integrating a cost table for estimation
-	- Evaluating cost estimation

-- The most critical parts to measure and refine are:
-	- Damaged part classification
-	- Cost table estimation

 ### Notebooks for evaluation
 - If you want to make your own evaluation create a google colab notebook and upload your data and/or weight to drive and develop that way.